 - deletion of the amendment inadmissible (but within the limits of theA123 (3) CBE73).

-Chapter 65.
-G2 / 99 - 6 months delay and non-enforceable disclosures in case of abuse against the applicant
+G2 / 99 - Time limit of 6 months and non-opposable disclosures in the event of abuse against the applicant

 decision G2 / 99 was issued on July 12, 2000.